Susan J. Carroll

 Susan J. Carroll is an American political scientist.
 She is a professor of political science and Women's and Gender Studies at Rutgers University.
 She is also a Senior Scholar at the Center for American Women and Politics in the Eagleton Institute of Politics.
 She studies women in politics, particularly the factors that affect the success of women candidates for election to American public office, and the gendered effects of institutions in American politics.

 Early work and education

 Carroll studied history at Miami University in Oxford, Ohio, graduating with a BA in 1972.
-She then received an MA in political science at Indiana University in 1975, followed by a PhD there in political science in 1980.
+She then received an MA in political science at Indiana University Bloomington in 1975, followed by a PhD there in political science in 1980.